 This they had in common with the Pharisees.
 In contrast, this sect had more violent tendencies than their contemporaries.
 More like revolutionists, many members of this party bore also the name Sicarii, from their custom of going about with daggers ("sicæ") hidden beneath their cloaks, with which they would stab any one found committing a sacrilegious act or anything provoking anti-Jewish feeling.

 The Zealot sect traces its roots back to the Maccabean revolt about 150 BC, about the same time the Pharisees began.
 The Zealots objected to Roman rule and violently sought to eradicate it by generally targeting the Romans, their Jewish collaborators, and the Sadducees, by raiding for provisions and other activities to aid their cause.

-The Zealots were a little more “grass roots” born of working class people while the Sadducees were more upper class of wealth and aristocracy.
-They were a dangerous, unorganized, unpredictable sect.
-They were also untrustworthy as some were known to take monetary bribes from the enemy to back off and at times do evil to their own people under deception in order to incite them to engage in action, riot or war whatever the prevailing situation might warrant.
+Some of the more notorious were untrustworthy as they were known to take monetary bribes from the enemy to back off and at times do evil to their own people under deception in order to incite them to engage in action, riot or war whatever the prevailing situation might warrant.

 The Essenes were a Jewish sect that flourished from about 200 BC to 100 AD which some scholars claim seceded from the Sadducees.
 While they shared similar religious beliefs, they did not share the taste for the “high life”.

 The Essenes lived in various smaller cities but congregated in communal life dedicated to self denial, voluntary poverty and abstinence from worldly pleasures, including for some even marriage.

 Josephus gave a detailed account of the Essenes in three of his books.
 Claiming first hand knowledge, he lists the Essenes as one of the three sects of Jewish philosophy alongside the Pharisees and the Sadducees.